hmcts/ops-runbooks/heritage/accessing_extsvc_vm.md

 ssh bastion-prod.platform.hmcts.net
 ```

-5. SSH into the Management VM
+5. SSH into the DevOps VM

 You'll need to provide the private key to obtained in step 2 here.
 To do this, create a file and paste the value in.
 Name it something obvious so you don't forget what the key corresponds to.
 In this example, we'll use 'v1admin.pem'.